citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 {{< audio src="/images/entry/citra-progress-report-2017-september/deku-post2858.ogg" >}}

-Audio emulation in Citra is still woefully inaccurate for now, though [MerryMage](https://github.com/MerryMage) is gradually working on fixing and improving it.
-Perhaps some day we may even be able to emulate the DSP firmware directly, which will be orders of magnitude more accurate than merely emulating its behaviour.
+Audio emulation in Citra is still somewhat inaccurate for now, though [MerryMage](https://github.com/MerryMage) is gradually working on fixing and improving it.
+Perhaps some day we may even be able to emulate the DSP firmware directly, which will be much more accurate than merely emulating its behaviour.

 ## [Use deque instead of vector for the audio buffer](https://github.com/citra-emu/citra/pull/2958) by [Subv](https://github.com/Subv)